top of page

 Dry Season

 If you hit a slow period (it happens), have a Plan B in case a commission check doesn’t come through fast enough.
 Look into programs that offer commission advances, and talk to your broker—they’ve rescued me in times of hardship.
-Nothing to be embarrassed about—Plan B’s helped put food on the table when I was a single mom, waiting for deals to close.
+Nothing to be embarrassed about—Plan B’s helped me put food on the table when I was a single mom, waiting for deals to close.

 Offer Help and Build Relationships